lmc297/BTyper/README.md

 brew install btyper
 ```

-7. Optional: in BTyper version 2.3.0 (released 18-09-18), ANIb has been added as an optional typing method (see below for details).
+7. Optional: in BTyper version 2.3.0 (released 18-09-18) and up, ANIb has been added as an optional typing method (see below for details).
 If you want to use BTyper for ANIb, download the "published" or "effective" *B. cereus* group species ANIb database(s) by running one of the following commands from your terminal:

 For published database (recommended; needs about 118M disk space):